imahungrypanda/Job-Queue/README.md

 # Job Queue

- Job Queue is a simple node api that fetches HTML from a requested URL.
+ Job Queue is a simple Node API that fetches HTML from a requested URL.

 ### Setup